 Figure 3: A 5G cloud-native infrastructure can help deliver instantaneous access to cloud services in a platform-agnostic way, from the core, edge, and far edge of the network.

-Service providers are stepping into new territory as they build 5G standalone networks that run on a cloud-native infrastructure, using service-based architectures, and including hundreds if not thousands of edge compute facilities.
-The work is challenging but the outcome—a digital transformation of the telecom network—positions service providers to deliver a better customer experience, support 5G’s compelling use cases, and adopt innovative business models that can increase revenues and profitability.
+Service providers are transforming, building 5G standalone networks that run on a cloud-native infrastructure, using service-based architectures, and including hundreds if not thousands of edge compute facilities.